 Why won’t you allow recreational drone flying on Dartmoor, yet will allow film companies to use them?

-The use of drones and model aircraft on any common land within the National Park is not permitted under current byelaws.
+The use of drones and model aircraft on any access land within the National Park is not permitted under the current byelaws.
 The proposed update clarifies the wording for the avoidance of all doubt, ensuring that drones and other powered model aircraft do not impact on the enjoyment of others and/or disturb stock and wildlife.

-A commercial operator would still require the permission of the landowner and the Authority.
-They must provide their CAA licence, Public Liability Insurance details and a flight plan before permission is granted.
+A commercial drone operator still requires the permission of the landowner.
+As part of seeking this permission they must provide their CAA licence, Public Liability Insurance details and a detailed flight plan before permission is considered.